Lurkars/ghs-server/README.md

 ## Workarounds

-- on first time initialization, a new game is created for your password.
-If you want to have your latest local game synced, simple use the **Undo**-function directly after first connection established.
-This will sync your last state to the server.
 - The database is a simple `ghs.sqlite`-file in GHS server config folder `<your-home-folder>/.ghs`.
 You can manipulate the file directly with `Sqlite`.
 To reset the database, simple delete the `sqlite`-file.
 - on startup, all passwords are written into syslog in plaintext.